univention/ucs-school/doc/ucsschool-changelog/index.rst

 Please note that depending on the size of the |UCSUAS| environment, this update may take longer than usual to complete.
-This is because additional LDAP structures for new role Legal Guardians need to be created and LDAP indices must be updated.

 .. _changelog-newerrata: